[From NOAA Climate

 Precipitation outlook COME ON DOWN!

 The winter outlook favored wetter-than-average conditions across the northern tier of the US and drier-than-average conditions over the southern tier.
-This pattern is similar to the precipitation patterns expected during La Niña winters.
-Which makes sense because we definitely had a La Niña this past winter.
+This pattern is similar to the precipitation patterns expected during La Niña winters

 What transpired was more on the drier side for most of the country.
 While much of the dry signal verified across the southern tier, the dryness that extended to the northern tier of the United States was not expected.
 In contrast, the Pacific Northwest and the eastern seaboard observed a wetter-than-average winter.
 This meant the forecast verified for the South and the Pacific Northwest, but not for the Mid-Atlantic through coastal Northeast.